danog/MadelineProto/docs/docs/INSTALLATION.md

 require_once 'madeline.php';
 ```

-This code will automatically download and include MadelineProto.
+This code will automatically download, auto-update and include MadelineProto.

 ## Simple (manual)